Rank(s): Ordinary Seaman

 Birth Date: 1784

 Death Date: 12/29/1812

-In the spring of 1812 Dorothea received remarkable news that her husband was alive, aboard USS Constitution, currently at Washington, DC.
-He had managed to desert from the Defence in February 1811, before she sailed on her fatal voyage, and enlisted on board USS Essexand then on Constitution.
+In the spring of 1812, Dorothea received remarkable news that her husband was alive and aboard USS Constitution.
+Cooper had managed to desert from Defence in February 1811, before the ship sailed on its fatal voyage, and enlisted aboard USS Essex and then on Constitution.

 Cooper entered Constitution on August 4, 1811 as an ordinary seaman.

 On December 20, 1812, Cooper and another seaman were “punished at the gangway” for smuggling bladders of rum on board the ship.

 Battles and Engagements

 While Constitution was in harbor in Washington, D.C. and then in Boston, Cooper, who could read or write, had someone write letters for him to his wife, Dolly.
 In the letters, he told her that he escaped injury in the battle against HMS Guerriere and that Constitution would be shipping out soon.